ChVSusanth353/commclassroomOP/README.md

-# Community Classroom is OP
+# Community Classroom is Outstanding

 - susanth says that this community is amazing.
 - susanth made this change